mozilla/inclusion/evaluation_tools/coc-assessment-tool/unacceptable-behaviors.md

-A Code of Conduct, should outline those Behaviors with the potential to exclude, marginalise, harm or otherwise deter participation of diverse groups and people.
-Articulating these Behaviors serves a number of outcomes:

-1. Notifies participants of unacceptable Behaviors within the context of of social norms.
+1. Notifies participants of unacceptable Behaviors within the context of social norms.
 2. Signals sincerity and intention to address Behaviors that harm, exclude and otherwise make participation difficult (if not impossible) for many.
 3. Validation what incidents are reportable, should there be self-doubt on behalf of a reporter.